utah-cs3550-fa25/assignments/hw5.md

 logic by logging in as a specific user (say, `a`), noting what recipes you see on the user's profile page (say, `/profile/a`), and then logging out and viewing the same page again.
-You should see private recipes when logged out but not when logged in.
+You should see private recipes when logged in but not when logged out.

 [dq-union]: https://docs.djangoproject.com/en/5.2/ref/models/querysets/#union
 [dq-q]: https://docs.djangoproject.com/en/5.2/ref/models/querysets/#q-objects